 Cost pressures from increasing fees for waste disposal at the Shoal Bay Landfill The Shoal Bay landfill is the only such waste disposal in the Top End.
 Community expectations for a clean, efficient and cost-effective waste service Revenue from waste management does not generate income for Council; the waste charge paid by households balances the ongoing costs associated with operation, recycling and disposal.
-Low landfill diversion rates of household dry recyclables and food organics Diversion of waste from landfill, at 33%, significantly outperforms the NT average of 9%.
+Low recycling rates for household Diversion of recyclable waste from landfill, at 33%, significantly outperforms the NT average of 9%.
 However, other jurisdictions such as the ACT, NSW, SA and VIC all average over 60%.
 This gap is primarily a result of low collection of household dry recyclables in Litchfield (such as paper, cardboard, glass, plastic, etc) and no viable destination for food organics.
 The need to gather more data to complete the picture We need to gain a greater understanding of the composition of loads that enter the transfer stations identify where our efforts are best targeted.
 Growth of smaller 'urban style' lots Future urban residential development at Holtze and expansion of residential development at Coolalinga and other Rural Activity Centres may require a different service level than rural lots.